Chemical Engineering Undergraduate Major (BA, BS, HBA, HBS)

 The chemical engineering undergraduate curriculum is designed to meet the student objectives through relevant course content, structured collaborative learning experiences, and hands-on laboratory and design experiences at the first year through senior levels.
 The school has a core curriculum where students from all three programs housed within the school (CHE, BIOE, ENVE) take common courses in the areas of first-year engineering, material and energy balances, thermodynamics, transport phenomena, and senior year laboratory.

 Chemical engineering students have opportunities to obtain internships offered through the School of CBEE, and through the Multiple Engineering Cooperative Program (MECOP).
 Many scholarships are available on a competitive basis for chemical engineering undergraduate students.
-More detailed descriptions of the curriculum and requirements may be viewed here.
+More detailed descriptions of the curriculum and requirements may be viewed on the CBEE website.

 Major Code: 303